davidfloyd91/davidfloyd91.github.io/_posts/2019-05-12-rails-nested-strong-params.markdown

 }
 ```

-At this point it's tempting to blanket-permit nested attributes like this, just to avoid the 500 error:
+At this point it's tempting to blanket-permit nested attributes like this, just to avoid the `ForbiddenAttributesError`:

 ``` ruby
 params.require(:chart).permit!